-His first work with the National Geographic Society came in 1976 when he was signed on as a deckhand and diving assistant for a three-month shoot with photographers Bates Littlehales and Jonathan Blair.
-Every day he shot with the photographers, a dream for him.
-With the help of his mentors, two of Nicklin’s images were published along with theirs in National Geographic.
+His first work with the National Geographic Society came in 1976 when he was signed on as a deckhand and diving assistant for a three month shoot with photographers Bates Littlehales and Jonathan Blair.
+Every day he shot with the photographers was a dream for him.
+With the help of his mentors, two of Flip’s images were published along with theirs in National Geographic.
 Flip has gone on to photograph many articles for National Geographic.

 Since 2012, he has worked with Golden Gate Cetacean Research, documenting the return of Harbor Porpoise to San Francisco Bay.